Kong/workshop-kong-apiops/content/_index.en.md

 - Secure secret handling via local and external enterprise vaults
 - Support for mocking APIs during design and development

-This version of the workshop focuses heavily on helping enterprise teams adopt modern workflows using Git-backed projects, external vault integrations, custom-linting and secrets from external vaults.
+This workshop focuses heavily on helping enterprise teams adopt modern workflows using Git-backed projects, external vault integrations, custom-linting and secrets from external vaults.

 The repository currently contains a set of modules, and inside each module, documentation on how it should be run.
 It is intended to support the development of several onboarding artefacts: